 In the EDION Arena co-feature, WBA flyweight champion Kazuto Ioka also recorded an eleventh session win when knocking out Keyvin Lara to the delight of his home crowd.

 Ioka, also 27, made the third defense of his belt with his 20th career triumph, having previously reigned at both 105 and 108 pounds since 2011.

-Also on the bill, Japanese super welterweight title holder Yuki Nonaka defeated Ryosuke Maruki via unanimous decision, whilst bantamweight Takahiro Yamamoto ended his fight with Rex Wao in the opening round.
+On the bill, Japanese super welterweight title-holder Yuki Nonaka defeated Ryosuke Maruki via unanimous decision, whilst bantamweight Takahiro Yamamoto ended his fight with Rex Wao in the opening round.